DiscordBM/DiscordBM/README.md

     /// FYI, This will return _before_ the connection is fully established await bot.connect()

-    /// Use `bot.client` to send requests to Discord. let response = try await bot.client.createMessage(
+    /// Use `bot.client` to send requests to Discord let response = try await bot.client.createMessage(
         channelId: CHANNEL_ID,
         payload: .init(content: "Hello Everybody!")
     )
-    /// Easily decode the reponse to the correct type. let message = response.decode()
+    /// Easily decode the reponse to the correct type let message = try response.decode()
 }

 /// If you don't use libraries like Vapor that do this for you,